Rev. Dr. Jon D. Payne, Executive Coordinator

 Mr. Melton L. Duncan

 Married to Lynda, a classical orchestral musician and homemaker, they are rearing 3 children in the South Carolina Upcountry.
 You can find him on Twitter @MeltonDuncan

 Rev. Dr. David B. Garner

-Dr. Garner has written several books: Did God Really Say?
+Dr. Garner has written several books, including Did God Really Say?
 Affirming the Truthfulness and Trustworthiness of Scripture (P&R, 2012), How Do I Know for Sure?
 (P&R, 2014), and Sons in the Son: The Riches and Reach of Adoption in Christ (P&R, 2016).